-- Shortwave warming during the daytime and longwave cooling at night are preferentially occurring in the cirrus outflow layer (i.e. areas of enhanced ice mixing ratio, Fig. 4).
-Since the TC outflow layer lowers with increasing radius, relatively more shortwave warming and longwave cooling occurs in the middle to upper levels of region B compared to region A. - 2.
-During the day, shortwave warming is greater than opposing longwave cooling in the upper few kilometers of regions A and B (z~10-13 km) and could be a time when the LNB lowers and CAPE is reduced.
-This may be a key process influencing the daytime evolution of the TCDC and will be discussed more section 3.3c. - 3.
-During the nighttime, longwave cooling dominates the upper few kilometers of regions A and B (z~8-13 km) and could be a time when the LNB rises and CAPE increases.
-This may be a key process influencing the nighttime evolution of the TCDC and will be discussed more section 3.3c. - 4.
-Region A has a layer of persistent net warming (~0.1-0.3 K hr-1) from z~4-6 km that occurs all day, with slightly more warming during the daytime.
-This warming is occurring just above the melting level and is coincident with the base of the elevated ice mixing ratio shown in Fig. 4 (>0.02 g kg-1).
+Figures 6 and 7 indicate that shortwave warming during the daytime and longwave cooling at night are preferentially occurring in the cirrus outflow layer (i.e. areas of enhanced ice mixing ratio, Fig. 4).
+Since the NRH1 TC outflow layer lowers with increasing radius, relatively more shortwave warming and longwave cooling occurs in the middle to upper levels of region B compared to region A. During the day, shortwave warming is greater than opposing longwave cooling in the upper few kilometers of regions A and B ($z\sim10-13$ km) and could be a time when the level of neutral buoyancy (LNB) lowers and convective available potential energy (CAPE) is reduced (Fig. 8).
+During the nighttime, longwave cooling dominates the upper few kilometers of regions A and B ($z\sim8-13$ km) and could be a time when the LNB rises and CAPE increases.
+These times of warming and cooling may represent key periods that influence the daytime and nighttime evolution of the TCDC and will be discussed more in section 3.2c.

+Figure 8 shows that region A has a layer of persistent net warming (~0.1-0.3 K hr-1) from z~4-6 km that occurs all day, with slightly more warming during the daytime.
+This warming is occurring just above the melting level and is coincident with the base of the elevated ice mixing ratio (>0.02 g kg-1) shown in Fig. 4.
 This region of relatively high ice content is likely absorbing longwave IR radiation being emitted from the Earth's surface and could be acting to consistently lower the LNB and reduce CAPE in this area within and just outside the TC inner core.

-5. Region B also exhibits a layer of lower level net warming (~0.1-0.4 K hr-1) that persists throughout the day, but unlike the layer in region A, this layer slopes upward with radius from z~4-6 km at R=200 km to z~7-11 km at R=450 km and appears to be linked to the upward sloping anvil cloud base that is evident in the Fig. 4 cross-sections.
-The time of peak net cooling (local midnight) and warming (early to late afternoon) likely represent times with elevated LNBs and increased CAPE and lower LNBs and decreased CAPE respectively and will be discussed further in section 3.3c.
+Region B also exhibits a layer of lower level net warming (~0.1-0.4 K hr-1) that persists throughout the day, but unlike the layer in region A, this layer slopes upward with radius from z~4-6 km at R=200 km to z~7-11 km at R=450 km and appears to be linked to the upward sloping anvil cloud base that is evident in the Fig. 4 cross-sections.
+The time of peak net cooling (local midnight) and warming (early to late afternoon) in region B likely represent times with elevated LNBs and increased CAPE and lower LNBs and decreased CAPE respectively.